chipsalliance/f4pga/docs/f4pga/modules/index.md

 ### `Module` class

-Each nmodule is represented as a class derived from `Module` class.
+Each module is represented as a class derived from `Module` class.

 The class should implement the following methods: